 In this post you will learn a lot more about me and another one of my favorite crafts.
 I don’t get to play with my scrap-booking lovelies as much as I used to but when given the opportunity I will scrapbook and make cards, tags, invitations and more for hours on end.
 I was thrilled when Katelyn asked me to be part of the Holiday Card blog post on Marly Bird’s site.
 You may be wondering why well for me it was one more way for me to let you see a different side of me that you didn’t know about.

 Today I will be showing you a cool way to make your holiday cards with yarn.
 Are you excited?
 I know I am!
 It’s like being a little kid in the toy store.
 Shall we get started?
 Great!
 Lets get our supplies ready.

-Yarn (I used but you may use whatever you like.
-Just keep in mind it may not look exactly like mine)
+I used Red Hear Shimmer #4 100%, Snow; small amount.
+You may use whatever you like.
+Just keep in mind it may not look exactly like mine

 Hook and Notions

 Hook: H/8 (5 mm), scissors, stitch markers, and blunt needle